sayedmelb/transport/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.2.

 This is for transport operators bus listing service around Sydney.

+## Json server

+install json-serer globally using `npm install -g json-server`

+go to root of project and run `json-server http://localhost:3000/`

 ## Development server